Batcherss/InChess/README.md

 High-performance browser extension for chess analysis and automation.

+# Disclaimer!!

+This software is for educational and research purposes only.
+The author is not responsible for any misuse of the tool or any violations of third-party Terms of Service (ToS).
+Use at your own risk.
+The author assumes no liability for account bans or any other consequences resulting from the use of this software.

 <p align="center">
   <img src="git/1.png" width="48%" alt="Interface" />
   <img src="git/2.png" width="48%" alt="Logic" />